friday963/aws-security-specialty-notes/README.md

 10. IAM best practices
     - Secure or delete ROOT user access keys.
     - Create individual IAM users.
-    - Use groups to assin permission to IAM users.
+    - Use groups to assign permission to IAM users.
     - Grant least privilege.
-    - Get started using permissions with AWS maanged policies.
+    - Get started using permissions with AWS managed policies.
     - Use customer managed policies instead of INLINE policies.
     - Enable MFA.
-    - Use roles for aplications that run on EC2 instances.
+    - Use roles for applications that run on EC2 instances.
     - Use roles to delegate permissions.
     - Rotate creds regularly.
     - Remove unnecessary creds.